joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 ## Agile Working
 ### Choice of Methodology
 This first development decision we encountered as a team was to decide on an appropriate workflow methodology that best fit our experience as software developers and the requirements laid out in the brief.

-The rationale and thought process behind this decision has been outlined below.

 The two potential frameworks we considered for our project were:
 1. Scrum